 '''

+[meta]

+description=Sets the Java heap to 1GB

+type=car

 [config]

 base=vanilla

 [variables]

 heap_size=1g

 '''

 The name of the car is derived from the ini file name.
+In the meta section we can provide a description and the type.
+Use car if a configuration can be used standalone and mixin if it needs to be combined with other configurations.
 In the config section we define that this definition is based on the vanilla configuration.
 We also define a variable heap_size and set it to 1g.